HassanAbdelrahman/Bayesian-Collective-Reserving-Simulation/README.md

 ## Reproducibility

 Replication-specific data-generating and MCMC seeds are deterministic functions of the replication index.
-The repository contains the code required to
+The repository contains the code required to:

 - generate both synthetic scenarios;
 - construct the observed, RBNS, and IBNR regions at the valuation date;